HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ### Home Page

-Upon logging in successfully, the home page is displayed.
-It contains frequently used information regarding the company and links to other internal websites.
-Additionally, it gives users the ability to modify their password.
+After you log in, you'll see the main page.
+Here, you can find important company news, links to other company sites, and recent updates about our services.
+You can also easily change your password from this page if you need to

 ![screenshot of the home page](doc/landingwithlogin.png)